patrick-may/patrick-may.github.io/_pages/about.md

 ---

-:dog: Welcome! :smile_cat:
+:wave: Welcome! :wave:

 My name is Patrick May, I am a 4th year computer science student at the College of Wooster, minoring in Mathematics and Music.
 I pride myself for a strong focus on academics, but also just being busy.
 Some of my other college engagements include:

+- **Course Assistant** for *CSCI 200: Algorithm Analysis* (Spring 2024)
-- **Teaching Assistant** for *MATH 130: Mathematical Foundations of Computing*
+- **Teaching Assistant** for *MATH 130: Mathematical Foundations of Computing* (Spring 2023 - Fall 2023)
-- **Lab Assistant** for *CSCI 120L: Introduction to Data Structures and Algorithms Lab*
+- **Lab Assistant** for *CSCI 120L: Introduction to Data Structures and Algorithms Lab* (Fall 2023)
 - **Trustee** of the *Hans H. Jenny Investment Club*
 - **Cellist** in the *Wooster Symphony*
 - **Captain/Enthusiast** in the *Wooster Competitive Programming Team*

 Currently I am embarking on my [Senior Independent Thesis](https://wooster.edu/academics/research/is/) as part of my requirements for graduation.
 As a computer science major, I am personally interested in understanding *energy costs* of running programs.
 In my Junior Independent Study, a heavily whittled down semester long project, I worked towards *dynamic program analysis* by creating a simple profiling tool [:cow: Prof](https://github.com/patrick-may/Energy-Efficiency-Profiler).
 As a senior, I am working on making a *static analysis* tool for understanding energy costs of simple programs.
-More to come here.
+Additionally, I am both working part time for my past summer internship role as a QA Automation Engineer @ Webstaurant and searching for new graduate roles.

 In the summer of 2023, I gained a lot of experience as a quality assurance automation intern working at WebstaurantStore.
 More insights about my most recent summer experience can be found in my blog post [here](/blog/2023/webstaurant-qa-internship).